digital nomad visa

 4. Estonia

-Estonia was the first country to introduce a visa specifically and explicitly for digital nomads, quickly putting itself on the map as a digital nomad hub in Europe.
+Estonia was the first country to introduce a visa specifically (and explicitly) for digital nomads, quickly putting itself on the map as a digital nomad hub in Europe.

 Today you’ll find countless digital nomads that flock here, mostly to the capital city of Tallinn, making for an incredible atmosphere and great opportunities for remote workers.